ga7o/valispace/README.md

   ( ) You have thought about possible problems and found solutions for them.

   Take the time you need to complete the task.
 During the process you are always welcome to get back to us with any questions or doubts you might have and we will guide you in the right direction.
 We are looking forward to seeing your work!

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).